Chelsea financially perilous after Abramovich is sanctioned | WTOP News

 Chelsea has been reliant on the 1.5 billion pounds of loans that Abramovich has pumped into the club which he has said he will not ask to be repaid.

+The latest reported cash reserves for Chelsea’s parent company were only 17.7 million pounds.

 The club can no longer even sell merchandise with the club shop closing within hours of the sanctioning announcement on Thursday.
 There is also a prohibition from the government on selling new tickets to generate revenue.
 Only season ticket holders can go to Premier League matches.
-There is the prospect of the stadium being empty for next week’s FA Cup quarterfinal against Middlesbrough and a potential Champions League last eight match as tickets for those games would not be included for fans who bought season passes.
+There is the prospect of the stadium being empty for a potential Champions League quarterfinal as tickets for those games would not be included for fans who bought season passes.
+Chelsea is also unable to sell tickets for next week’s FA Cup match at Middlesbrough, hitting the second division club as well.

 “We would like the club to have the ability to trade as close to maximum capacity as possible,” said Dan Silver of the Chelsea Supporters’ Trust.
 “All these people rely on that (money) to put food on the plate.
 It’s harsh on them, and the punishment falling all the way downhill is harsh.